 - Purchase of Monetary Instruments of $3,000 or More: If the purchaser has a deposit account with the bank, the name of the purchaser, date of purchase, type(s) of instrument purchased, amount in dollars, serial number(s) of the instrument(s) purchased.
 If the purchaser does not have a deposit account with the bank, name, address, date of birth, social security number of the purchaser, date of purchase, type(s) of instrument purchased, amount, serial number(s) of the instrument(s) purchased and description of document or method used to verify the name and address of the purchaser.

 - Funds Transfers of $3,000 or More: For the bank acting as an originator’s bank, the name and address of the originator, amount of the payment order, execution date, payment instructions, the identity of the beneficiary’s bank, and information about the beneficiary.
 For banks acting as an intermediary bank, or a beneficiary’s bank.
 For each payment order that a bank accepts as an intermediary bank, or a beneficiary’s bank, the bank must retain a record of the payment order.

 - Suspicious Activity Reports (SARs) and supporting documentation

 - Currency Transaction Report (CTRs) and Designation of Exempt Person from CTR reporting

-- Customer Identification Program (CIP) records: Including all identifying information about a customer, a description of the document used to identity of the customer, description of the non-documentary methods and results of any measures the bank took to verify the identity of the customer, description of the bank’s resolution of any substantive discrepancy discovered when verifying the identifying information obtained.
+- Customer Identification Program (CIP) records: Including all identifying information about a customer, a description of the document used to validate the identity of the customer, a description of the non-documentary methods and results of any measures the bank took to verify the identity of the customer, description of the bank’s resolution of any substantive discrepancy discovered when verifying the identifying information obtained.

 Requirements for Forms and Filings